 Hi, Anne.
 Are you busy? — Hi, Anna.
 Yes.
 At 10 a.m.
 I am writing.

-In the direction of (often in an unfocused or uncaring manner).
+3. In the direction of (often implied to be in a hostile or careless manner).

 He seems to be saying.
 “Ah, go on, you’re making the other lads feel bad.”
 But the 4th fella says, “No. Don’t be ‘at’ me.
 I’m just not in the form right now, I’ll stay where I am, thanks.”